For the adult division:

 Rules for Qualifying for Specific Categories:

 Best in Craftsmanship: At least 75% of the cosplay needs to be made to be made by the cosplayer – sewing, armor molding, prop construction, etc. Wigs, shoes, and contacts are not expected to be made by the cosplayer, but shoes should match the costume (modified and painted, as appropriate) and wigs need to be styled.
 The cosplay needs to be clean and presentable to the judges (not including post-apocalyptic cosplays like Mad Max, Borderlands, etc.).
-Entrants in this category will be sent a more detailed questionnaire by the cosplay committee, to be answered prior to the contest.
-Depending on the number of entrants in this category, there may be a brief judging session prior to the actual contest to ensure the judges have enough time to look at the craftsmanship of each costume.
+Entrants in this category should expect to be asked questions by the judges about how they made their costume.

-Most In-Character: The cosplayer will need to act like the canon character they are portraying to qualify for this category.
-Each contestant will have 30 seconds to act out mannerisms and say a script if they wish.
-While likeness to the character is important, this category is more about performance, charisma, and owning the character.
-Please send us a picture of the canon character and be sure to identify what fandom they are from so our judges have something to compare to.
+Most In-Character/Best Likeness (Canon Character): The cosplayer will need to look and act like the canon character they are portraying to qualify for this category.
+Body type, ethnicity, age, height, gender, do NOT bar you from cosplaying any character.
+Accuracy via contacts, wigs, shoes, and costume is what judges will be looking at.
+Each contestant will also have 30 seconds to act out mannerisms and say a script if they wish.
+This category is about owning the character.
+Please bring us a picture of the canon character and be sure to identify what fandom they are from so our judges have something to compare to.

 Best Original Character: Cosplayers portraying characters of their own creation are welcome to compete in this category.
 This can be a character from an RPG, an original character within an existing fandom (for example, a student at Hogwarts created for a game or fanfic), or an original character in the cosplayer’s own story/setting.

-Best Theme Cosplay: The winner of this category will have a cosplay best tied to the convention theme of “Through the Ages”.
-A cosplay related to time travel or a specific period in history is appropriate for entry into this category.
+Best Theme Cosplay: The winner of this category will have a cosplay best tied to the convention theme of “Dragons”.

 Best Group Cosplay: There need to be two or more people in cosplay from the same show, comic book, anime, etc., to qualify for this category.
 You do not need to do a skit to qualify, though it is encouraged!
 The group will be judged on consistency from one member to another (are all costumes of similar quality/skill/accuracy) and cohesiveness of the group (do they look/act like a group as opposed to just a random group of people in costume).